-Overall you have several options: garage lights, work lights, portable handheld lights, head lamps, and specialty detailing lights like those made by SCANGRIP.
-For most people, a couple of tripod lights may be all you need to get started polishing out scratches, but if you are an advanced detailer it may be worth checking out lights with color-matching capabilities.
+Overall you have several options: garage lights, work lights, portable handheld lights, headlamps, and specialty detailing lights like those made by SCANGRIP.
+For most people, a couple of tripod lights may be all you need to get started polishing out scratches; if you’re a pro detailer it may be worth checking out lights with color-matching capabilities.

 At a bare minimum, a good set of overhead bulbs for your garage is a great place to start for most people if your garage simply isn’t bright enough for real paint correction or waxing.

 For more ideas on creating a better workspace for detailing your vehicle, check out my blog post 10 Awesome Ideas for Your Detailing Garage Setup.

 Let me know if you have anything else to add based on your experience using lights for detailing or paint correction!